felipeboffnunes/Kimaris/README.md

 Search anything on google scholar, copy the url link and paste it on Kimaris.
 It will create the article instances on the system, and links between cited papers.

 <h3>3D Network Graph</h3>
-Kimaris uses dcc.Graph from Dash to provide a 3D network graph of all the articles found.
+Kimaris providea a 3D network graph of all the articles found.
 By clicking each node it is possible to see the papers that cited it.

-3D Network Graph| Description
+3D Network Graph| Source
 --|--
 ![](https://github.com/felipeboffnunes/Kimaris/blob/master/images/graph3d.gif?raw=true) | ```get_figure(nodes, links, sizes_, name, standard, source)```
 By using the igraph library, the system determines the coordinates for each node and link.
 Subsequently, it creates one ```go.Scatter3d``` trace for the nodes and one for the lines.
-The traces are added to a ```go.Figure``` and the graph is plotted. | [Code](https://github.com/felipeboffnunes/Kimaris/blob/master/system/components/data/graph.py)
+The traces are added to a ```go.Figure``` and the graph is plotted in a dcc.Graph from Dash. | [Code](https://github.com/felipeboffnunes/Kimaris/blob/master/system/components/data/graph.py)

 ## Contributing ##